GetDatFetus/ordering-system/create-address-service/README.md

 # Create Address Service

-This stateless service is a wrapper around the Monero Wallet RPC to aid in isolation and wallet securely.
+This stateless service, hidden from public endpoints, is a wrapper around the Monero Wallet RPC to restrict the Ordering API's control over the actual wallet.

-It ensures that the Ordering API has the following capabilities and ONLY the following capabilities:
+The Ordering API will have the following capabilities and ONLY the following
+capabilities:

 - Create new subaddresses
 - See how much money a subaddress received
 - See what transaction hashes are associated with a subaddress

-Its endpoints are NOT exposed to the public.